thegyro/Project2-Number-Algorithms/README.md

 ### (TODO: Your README)

+Link to the readmes of the other two subprojects.

+Add anything else you think is relevant up to this point.
-Include analysis, etc. (Remember, this is public, so don't put anything here that you don't want to share with the world.)
+(Remember, this is public, so don't put anything here that you don't want to share with the world.)